-As your small business grows, from time to time you may wish you had a reservoir of cash to draw on to cover unpredictable small needs or help tide you through seasonal lulls.
-Fortunately, there are at least two options that fit the bill: a business line of credit and a business credit card.
+As your small business grows, from time to time, you may wish you had a reservoir of cash to draw on to cover unpredictable small needs or help tide you through seasonal lulls.
+Fortunately, there are at least two options that could fit the bill for your business: a line of credit and a credit card.

 Both can help you cover immediate costs and can also boost your business’s credit history (provided you make your payments on time).
 Which is the better choice?
 The answer depends on your company’s individual situation and needs.